-By bringing Emotion and Theme recognition in Music to MediaEval we hope to benefit from contributions and expertise of a broader machine learning and multimedia retrieval community.
-We refer to the MediaEval 2019 proceedings for further details on the methods and results of teams participating in the task.
+By bringing Emotions and Themes in Music to MediaEval, we hope to benefit from the contributions and expertise of a broader machine learning and multimedia retrieval community.
+We refer to the MediaEval 2020 proceedings for further details on the methods and results of teams participating in the task.